Your voice matters!

 It promotes equal access for people with disabilities, helps the city follow federal law, and guides how to prioritize and fund improvements to create a more inclusive community.

-In the next year, you will see personnel assessing City-owned facilities, parks, trails, and public areas.
+In the next year, you will see personnel assessing city-owned facilities, parks, trails, and public areas.
 In the coming years, you will notice improvements like accessible ramps, upgraded sidewalks and crosswalks, clearer signs, and easier access to city programs and services.

-The City of Scottsdale values public input during the ADA Transition Plan process.
+The city of Scottsdale values public input during the ADA Transition Plan process.
 You can stay involved by:

 All materials will be provided in accessible formats.
 Contributions can be arranged in a way that is accessible to everyone, whether this is a video call, large print, or Braille.

-Last Updated: May 13, 2025
+Last Updated: Sep 23, 2025